RetroReversing/retroReversing/categories/companies/datel.md

 <img width="50%"  data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/52312f56-c947-4290-b416-4e23dd4a86a3" alt="Action Relay Extreme for Game Boy Color" class="lazy-load" />

-There was also a special Pokemon crystal version released in a crystal like colour, presumably it can use the same codes as the original but probably just has the Pokemon crystal codes built in instead of having to type them in manually:
+There was also a special Pokemon Crystal version released in a crystal-like colour, presumably it can use the same codes as the original but probably just has the Pokemon Crystal codes built in instead of having to type them in manually:

 <img width="50%"  data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/f6455193-5037-4331-b51e-95ae51c88263" alt="Pokemon Crystal Action Relay Extreme" class="lazy-load" />

 ---
 # Nintendo Game Boy Advance